Please email firstname.lastname@example.org for any support queries or refer to the FAQ popup or below with any questions.

 - Please allow a week's notice for any requests of new recordings.

 Go to our Installing Panopto Recorder page for instructions on how to install Panopto.

-PLEASE NOTE - Panopto will be migrating from Blackboard to a new LMS named Canvas next year.
+PLEASE NOTE - Panopto will be migrating from Blackboard to a new LMS named Canvas later this year.